HomeThe BooksAbout the AuthorBetween the Cracks of Here and There

 Growing up on a farm, Lee Edward Födi was subjected to various horrible chores such as cleaning up after chickens, pigs, geese, and younger siblings.
 He continually craved adventure and often found himself searching between the cracks of here and there in hopes of discovering an enchanted world populated with magical monsters, talking animals, and other creatures of faerie.

-Several years later, he had the stroke of good fortune to stumble upon the secret Land of Een and now he is most pleased to have the official title as chronicler of the adventures of Kendra Kandlestar.
+Several years later, he had the stroke of good fortune to stumble upon the secret Land of Een and now he is most pleased to be the official scribe of The Chronicles of Kendra Kandlestar.
+Since finishing the series (five installments and a companion book), he has turned his attention to exploring a multi-faceted fantasy world in a new series, The Books of Zoone.
+Book 1, The Secret of Zoone, is available now from HarperCollins Children's Books.

-When he is not chronicling, “Mr. Wiz” (as he is so often called) spends his time speaking at schools or helping kids sculpt their own stories through creative writing workshops.
+When he is not writing, “Mr. Wiz” (as he is so often called) spends his time teaching kids how to daydream through his fun-filled creative writing workshops.
+He has helped thousands of kids in the US, Canada, England, Thailand, and Korea find inspiration.

 He enjoys traveling, and especially exploring castles, mazes, tombs, and temples around the world—not to mention tiny places hidden between the cracks of here and there.

-For a list of upcoming appearances by Lee Edward Födi, or to book him for an event, please visit www.leefodi.com.
+For a list of upcoming appearances by Lee Edward Födi, or to book him for a school visit or other event, please visit leefodi.com.

 1. Who are the Kendra Kandlestar books for?